Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 Any of these styles are easy to care for, but needs a little bit of extra TLC in comparison to other shades.

-Make sure you’re using quality, sulphate-free shampoos and colour-safe conditioners to keep your colour looking bright and healthy!
+Make sure you’re using quality, sulphate-free shampoos and color-safe conditioners to keep your color looking bright and healthy!

 To prevent fading, opt for a deep conditioning treatment every time you wash your hair to restore moisture and shine.